arestivo/slides/markdown/javascript.md

 # jQuery

-**jQuery** is a *Javascript* library that solves several different problems:
+**jQuery** is a *JavaScript* library that solves several different problems:

   * Inadequacy of the *Javscript* DOM.
   * Browser compatibility issues.
-  * Verbosity of some *Javascript* commands.
+  * Verbosity of some *JavaScript* commands.

-Most of these have been mitigated by recent advances in the *Javascript* standard.
+Most of these have been mitigated by recent advances in the *JavaScript* standard.

 ---